National University (Philippines): History

 In 2008, SM Investments acquired majority ownership of National University.

 A new logo for National University was unveiled on October 17, 2017.
-The new brand features the school's colors and a shield which was inspired from the old university logo.
+The new brand features the school's colors and a shield inspired by the old university logo.

 As the institution grows so as their demand for a bigger campus increases which led to the birth NU Main Building Expansion.
 The expansion is built to cater approximately 10,000 students in the coming years.
 The expansion will be a 12-storey building which is physically connected to the existing 8-storey Mariano Jhocson Memorial building.
 The whole development will have a gross floor area of approximately 40,000sm.
-Additional facilities will be an indoor swimming pool, indoor futsal, basketball court, PE center, and fitness room.
+Additional facilities will be an indoor swimming pool, indoor futsal, basketball court, Physical Education center, and fitness room.